How do I know if I've got the right size of hoof boot?

 The Slim fit hoof boot across the range is the same length as the regular boot, but is 5 mm narrower, so is suitable for the narrower hoof.
 It is often the choice for the hind hooves.

 When trying on hoof boots for the first time we suggest that this is done on a clean dry surface and that the hoof is covered with a plastic bag or clingfilm to keep the boots clean and dry.

-- Pastern wraps can be used to assist with the breaking in process and to prevent chaffing
+- Pastern wraps can be used to assist with the breaking in process and to prevent chafing.

-- Once fitted if the boot straps are too long then you can cut to size leaving a line of stitching to prevent unravelling – only applies to Simple boots - each pair of Simple boots comes with a little bag of keepers to help prevent the straps from flapping.
+- Once fitted if the boot straps (Simple boots only) are too long then you can cut to size leaving a line of stitching to prevent unravelling.
+Each pair of Simple boots comes with a little bag of keepers to help prevent the straps from flapping.